Judy Genshaft: President at University of South Florida

 Genshaft began her tenure as president of USF in July 2000.

 From 2000 to 2007, USF grew federally-funded research 213 percent, reported to be the fastest rate of any university in the country.

-She named NFL Hall of Famer Lee Roy Selmon as USF's director of athletics in May 2001.
+Genshaft named NFL Hall of Famer Lee Roy Selmon as USF's director of athletics in May 2001.

 Following the September 11, 2001 attacks, USF professor Sami Al-Arian was interviewed by Fox News commentator Bill O'Reilly regarding his connections to Ramadan Shalah, leader of the Islamic Jihad Movement in Palestine.
 The interview led to bomb threats and the resulting evacuation of a campus building, and in October 2001, Genshaft placed Al-Arian on paid administrative leave and prohibited him from entering USF property, saying she believed his presence would compromise campus security.
 On Dec.
-19, 2001, the USF Board of Trustees voted 12 to 1 in favor of a resolution that President Genshaft act should dismiss Al-Arian "as quickly as university processes will allow."
+19, 2001, USF's board of trustees voted 12 to 1 in favor of a resolution that President Genshaft act should dismiss Al-Arian "as quickly as university processes will allow."
 The next day, the university's provost sent Al-Arian an intent to terminate for cause letter.
 Both the Faculty Senate and the United Faculty of Florida condemned the proposed termination on grounds of academic freedom.
 The UFF also said campus security concerns were exaggerated.
 After his response to the termination letter, Genshaft decided to leave Al-Arian on paid leave while investigations continued.
 The FBI arrested Al-Arian on February 26, 2003.
 The government alleged Al-Arian was the North American leader of the Palestinian Islamic Jihad (PIJ) and had raised funds and organized activities to support the murder of more than 100 people.
 He was charged with racketeering and conspiracy to commit murder.
 Six days later, Genshaft fired Al-Arian.
 Al-Arian eventually pled down to providing support to members of the Palestinian Islamic Jihad and was sentenced to 57 months in prison.